andHW/lod/README.md

 The youtube videos below are very inspiring to this project.

 - 📜 The general background of Jacquard Loom and Computing: https://youtu.be/MQzpLLhN0fY
-- 🤖 An Interesting Contemporary Automated Loom without Physical Punched Pards: https://youtu.be/Czun6yVpzp0
+- 🤖 An Interesting Contemporary Automated Loom without Physical Punched Cards: https://youtu.be/Czun6yVpzp0
 - 🏛️ How Jacquard Weaving Works In Details: https://youtu.be/K6NgMNvK52A
 - 🤩 **Changing Weft Colors Demonstration**: https://youtu.be/3Bgt3RwrAG0 <!-- This video is very clear.
 The best on Youtube. -->
 - 🇫🇷 How Jacquard Loom Weaves More Than Two Colors: https://youtu.be/ZmJSz94oqh4